sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 ## Specify Capabilities

 The [SinchClient](reference\com\sinch\android\rtc\SinchClient.html) can be configured to enable or disable certain functionality.
-To enable support for _push notifications_, use the method [SinchClient.setSupportManagedPush(true)](reference/com/sinch/android/rtc/SinchClient.html#setSupportManagedPush-boolean-).
-Also see [Push Notifications](doc:voice-android-cloud-push-notifications) for additional steps that are required to fully implement support for push notifications.
+To enable support for _push notifications_, use the method [SinchClient.setSupportManagedPush(true)](reference/com/sinch/android/rtc/SinchClient.html) for additional steps that are required to fully implement support for push notifications.

 The following example shows how to set up the client with voice calling enabled.